Tsallis Holographic Dark Energy Reconsidered

 The deceleration parameter which measures the rate of cosmic expansion is obtained in the following form

 In the limit $z \to -1$, the deceleration parameter $q \to -1$ and in the limit $z \to \infty$, the deceleration parameter will tend to a positive value since second term in equation \eqref{eqn:S2.2:1} dominates in that case.
-The evolution of the deceleration parameter $q(z)$, as a function of z, for the best estimated model parameters from the combined dataset Pantheon $+$ OHD is plotted in Figure \ref{q_zplot}.
-It's lucid from the figure that the model explains the current accelerated universe and also the transition from the prior decelerated phase to the present accelerated phase.
-The transition redshift $z_{t}$ $(i.e.,q(z_{t})=0)$ is found to be $0.75$, which is slightly greater than the transition redshift obtained for Interacting THDE model with Hubble horizon and future event horizon as IR cutoff ($z_{t}=0.634^{+0.051}_{-0.045}$ and $z_{t}=0.649^{+0.010}_{-0:025}$ respectively) \cite{sadri2019observational}.
-The current value of deceleration parameter $(q_{0}=q(z) \rvert_{z=0})$ obtained for the estimated values of the model parameters is $q_{0}=-0.568$, is closer to the observational value $q_{0}=-0.63\pm0.12$ from $\Lambda$CDM based CMB priors \cite{alam2004case}.
-Our estimated cosmological parameter values are in good concordance with previous results from model independent methods, parametric reconstruction techniques as well as other dark energy models mentioned in \cite{AlMamon:2018uby,Mamon:2016wow,Mamon:2016dlv,Farooq:2016zwm}. \\
+The evolution of the deceleration parameter $q(z)$, as a function of z, for the best estimated model parameters from the fourth and sixth datasets is plotted in Fig. \ref{q_zplot}.
+It is lucid from the figure that the model explains the current accelerated universe and also the transition from the prior decelerated phase to the present accelerated phase.
+The inset figure in Fig. \ref{q_zplot} shows the transition in small scale to reveal precisely the difference in the transition redshift for different datasets.
+The transition redshift $z_{t}$ $(i.e.,q(z_{t})=0)$ is found to be $0.799$ using the fourth dataset and $0.763$ using the sixth dataset, which is slightly greater than the transition redshift obtained for interacting THDE model with Hubble horizon and future event horizon as IR cutoff ($z_{t}=0.634^{+0.051}_{-0.045}$ and $z_{t}=0.649^{+0.010}_{-0.025}$ respectively) \cite{sadri2019observational}.
+The current value of deceleration parameter $(q_{0}=q(z) \rvert_{z=0})$ obtained for the estimated values of the model parameters is $q_{0}=-0.602$ using the fourth dataset and $-0.594$ using the sixth dataset, is closer to the observational value $q_{0}=-0.63\pm0.12$ from $\Lambda$CDM based CMB priors \cite{alam2004case}.
+Our estimated cosmological parameter values are in good concordance with previous results from model independent methods, parametric reconstruction techniques as well as other dark energy models mentioned in \cite{AlMamon:2018uby,Mamon:2016wow,Mamon:2016dlv,Farooq:2016zwm}.